ontopic-vkg/destination-tutorial/README.md

 The initial mapping includes already an entry describing municipalities.

+### Open the project on Protégé

+On Protégé, open (in a new window if requested) the ontology file `vkg/dest.ttl`.
+Go to the *Ontop Mappings* tab (if you don't see it, enable it in *Windows -> Tabs*) and to the *Mapping manager* sub-tab.
+One mapping entry called *Municipality* should be visible.

+If you click of *File -> Save*, your changes will be saved and the Ontop SPARQL endpoint will be automatically restarted.

 ### Proposed sequence
  1. Map the municipality geometries
  2. Map the names, telephone, email and the main class of `source1` lodging businesses